mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-enable.rst

 IAM - Enable Service Account
 ============================

-The example allows to Enable filtered service account.
+The example allows to enable filtered service accounts which are contains similar displayName.

 .. code-block:: yaml